GUIDE 2025

 Similarly, address the person with “Dear” and add a personal title such as Mr. or Mrs. Again, it’s cover letter 101, so it will feel even worse if you misspell the first step.

 The initial information tells the funder you didn’t go in headfirst, and proper addressing tells them you’re a potential candidate.
-If the letter lacks, you’ll be mistaken for a novice instead of a candidate worthy of doing business.
+If the letter is lacking, you’ll be mistaken for a novice rather than a candidate worthy of doing business.

 If you’re interested in learning more about the grant writing process, then take a look at our grant writing certification course.